nismafaaa/RicePrediction/README.md

 ## About the Project
 This project was initially developed for **GEMASTIK XVI**.
 Big thanks to my teammate, [Fadhil](https://github.com/dhiiil), who helped gather the dataset.
 The weather dataset comes from **BMKG**, and the rice price data is sourced from **PIPHN**.

-However, the remaining steps—**visualization, preprocessing, and modeling**—were entirely built by myself and are completely different from the competition's original approach.
+However, the remaining steps—**preprocessing, modeling, and part of the visualization**—were entirely built by myself and are completely different from the competition's original approach.